OvermindDL1/protocol_ex/README.md

 Extended Protocol library.

-Performs matching for protocol implentations instead of being limited to certain base types as in standard Elixir Protocols.
+Performs matching for protocol implementations instead of being limited to certain base types as in standard Elixir Protocols.

 ## Installation